riflosnake/XPanther/README.md

 ## Find Unique Xpath expressions of HTML/XML elements.

+### Mostly intended for Selenium and Appium automators.

 ### This python module's objective is to find unique xpath selector for any element in a document, using unique attributes/combination of attributes/parent or child relationship methods to find and write such expression for correctly identifying that element.

 ## How to install: